 From Fast Company:

-If you would like to submit content or write an article for the Professionalism Committee, please email Kara Sikorski at email@example.com.
+This article was submitted by Lottie Wathen, Clark Quinn Moses Scott & Grahn LLP.
+If you would like to submit content or write an article for the Paralegal Committee, please email Kara Sikorski at email@example.com.